 1. Theme Song

 The gorgeous orchestration of the theme music by British composer John Lunn prepares viewers for the weekly feast of audible pleasure to come.
-While I have endured the wait for the program to resume, I have clicked on the YouTube recording, closing my eyes, and imagining the cast beginning to assemble at the manor house.
+While I have endured the months since the show’s last episode, I have clicked on the YouTube recording, closed my eyes, and imagined the cast assembling at the manor house.

 2. Opening Photo montage